snu-dbs/prevision/slab-benchmark/prevision/README.md

 #### Converting for MLlib

-Conversion for MLlib relies on `spark-shell`, thus please make sure that you can call the command from anywhere (i.e., the command path is included in `PATH`).
+Conversion for MLlib relies on `spark-shell`, thus please make sure that you can call the command anywhere (i.e., the command path is included in `PATH`).

 You can configure memory size and the number of executors using the `./generator/auto_conv_csv_to_sf.sh` file.
 The `MEM_CONF` specifies the memory size, and the `MASTER` specifies the master URL of Spark.
 Since Spark could use more memory than what we specified, please configure the memory parameter carefully.

-We suspect that if we use more threads, it uses more memory.
+The following command will produce matrices for MLlib to `./output/sequencefile/`.

 ```bash
 bash ./generator/auto_conv_csv_to_sf.sh